“We do not remember days, we remember moments.” – Cesare Pavese

 My parents have been participating in their church’s yearly volunteer work trip to Sonlight Christian Camp in Pagosa Springs for close to twenty years now.
 I joined them for the first time in 2008, the summer after I moved to Colorado from our family’s hometown of Wichita.
 Liza joined us in 2011, and along the way we’ve only missed one year—2015 when my our son Denali blessed us 3 months early and spent 51 days in the NICU.

-Sonlight’s location, hidden away in a corner of the San Juan mountains in southwestern Colorado, is reason enough to visit each year.
-But it’s really the friendships, the fun, and the work of supporting an exceptionally good cause which keeps us coming back.
+Sonlight’s location, hidden away in a corner of Colorado’s San Juan mountains, is reason enough to visit each year.
+But it’s really the friendships, the fun, and the rewarding work of supporting an exceptionally good cause that keep us coming back.
 And to be honest, the awesome drive to get there, through some of the most scenic landscapes in Colorado, doesn’t hurt either.

-We planned to stop at the Coyote Cantina near Buena Vista, a favorite Mexican joint at the foot of the dramatic Sawatch Mountains.
+On our way, we planned to stop at the Coyote Cantina near Buena Vista, a favorite Mexican joint at the foot of the dramatic Sawatch Mountains.
 We were aghast to find it closed—repossessed by the county for failure to pay their taxes.
 Lesson for restaurant owners: Pay your taxes; don’t leave people hanging for good Mexican food.
-Plan B for lunch ended up being K’s Burgers in Buena Vista, which gives its customers an order pick up name of a famous person instead of just an ordinary pick up number.
+Plan B for lunch ended up being K’s Burgers in Buena Vista, which gives its customers an order pick up name of a famous person instead of just a number.
 Ours was Antonio Banderas, and it was indeed a badass feeling to walk up to the counter after hearing over the loudspeaker “Antonio Banderas, your order is ready.”
 I was thankful for the good fortune that our pick up name wasn’t Richard Simmons, as that would ordinarily be my luck.

 Miles later, as we slowly navigated through Pagosa Springs’ quaint downtown, McKinley asked, “Mommy, is this Goosa?”
 We finally realized what she had been asking that morning.
 Unable to pronounce Pagosa, she had shortened and slightly modified it to “Goosa.”
 In the days leading up to the trip, Liza and I had many conversations about Sonlight within earshot of McKinley, and the always observant munchkin soaked up every word.